pgpointcloud/pointcloud/README.md

     uint32:        npoints
     dimensions[]:  dimensionally compressed data for each dimension

+Each compressed dimension starts with a byte, that gives the compression type, and then a uint32 that gives the size of the segment in bytes.

+    byte:           dimensional compression type (0-3)
+    uint32:         size of the compressed dimension in bytes data[]:         the compressed dimensional values

 There are four possible compression types used in dimensional compression:

 - no compression = 0,